 Transient Hypogammaglobulinemia of Infancy

 Blood tests are done to measure levels of immunoglobulins and to evaluate immunoglobulin production in response to vaccines.
 Usually, infants with the disorder produce normal amounts of antibodies in response to the vaccines they are given and to infectious organisms they are exposed to.
-Therefore, they do not have a problem with infections and need no treatment.
 However, if infants, particularly those born prematurely, have frequent infections, they may be given antibiotics to prevent more infections from developing.

 This disorder may last for months to a few years but usually resolves without treatment.